xogroup/toki/API.md

 #### ready

-Once __toki__ has been instantiated it will immediately require __toki-config__ to retrieve the configuration and prepare itself to configure routes and action handlers
+Once __toki__ has been instantiated it will immediately require __toki-config__ to retrieve the configuration and prepare itself to configure routes and action handlers.

 ```Javascript
 //intantiate toki